-Note: Currently, Druva Phoenix supports additional features for Dell EMC Isilon devices only, that is, snapshot based approach for backup and skipping stubs.
+Note: Currently, Druva supports additional features for Dell EMC Isilon devices only, that is, snapshot based approach for backup and skipping stubs.

 When you select Dell EMC Isilon, and need these features, then select the Use vendor APIs for faster incremental backups option.

 Enter OneFS IP or FQDN and port information in the OneFS Endpoint field.

 Note: OneFS is the API interface for Isilon.
 Based on vendor specific APIs, the above mentioned additional features are supported.